 File a Business Complaint

-You can use the resources on this page to report violations of alcohol laws or file a complaint about a TABC-licensed business.
+Use the Alcohol Industry Management System (AIMS) or the resources on this page to report violations of alcohol laws or file a complaint about a TABC-licensed business.

 Questions?
 Email firstname.lastname@example.org.